gthorisson/ORCID-example-client-app-rails/README.md

 ## License

+The MIT License (OSI approved, see more at http://www.opensource.org/licenses/mit-license.php)

 =============================================================================

 Copyright (C) 2012 by Gudmundur A. Thorisson

 Permission is hereby granted, free of charge, to any person obtaining a copy